CHICAGO TRIBUNE - Sunday, May 23, 1999

 difference between a monarchy and the presidency under the new form of

-government: A king could use his army as he pleased; the president would have no
+government: A king could use his army as he pleased; the president would have

 such unlimited power.
-Under Article VI of the Constitution, treaties, far from
+Under Article VI of the Constitution, treaties, far

 being mere scraps of paper as we now deem them to be, are part of the supreme